YinHK-gameDev/unity-learn/animation/Root motion/README.md

 https://answers.unity.com/questions/1238987/whats-root-motion-and-how-it-works.html

 ### Root motion with character controller

 https://youtu.be/mNxEetKzc04

+### Control the root motion
+The **Animation Clip Editor** settings - **Root Transform Rotation**, **Root Transform Position (Y)** and **Root Transform Position (XZ)** - let you control the Root Transform projection from the Body Transform.
+Depending on these settings some parts of the Body Transform may be transferred to Root Transform.
+For example you can decide if you want the motion Y position to be part of the Root Motion (trajectory) or part of the pose (body transform), which is known as Baked into Pose.

 ### Body Transform
 The Body Transform is the mass center of the character.
 It is used in Mecanim’s retargeting engine and provides the most stable displacement model.
 The Body Orientation is an average of the lower and upper body orientation relative to the Avatar T-Pose.